Pinterest Pixel

 Common Tips & Tricks

-• Use Design Mode for Editing: Before making changes to an ActiveX control, I always ensure Design Mode is enabled from the Developer tab.
+• Use Design Mode for Editing: Before making changes to an ActiveX control, I always make sure that the Design Mode is enabled from the Developer tab.

 ActiveX Controls in Excel